ncoghlan/misc/notes/python3/questions_and_answers.rst

 downloaded packages, ~70% offer Python 3 support, with several of those that are Python 2 only (such as sentry, graphite-web and supervisord) typically being run as standalone services rather than as imported modules that necessarily need to be using the same version of Python.
+Again, the trend is upwards - I'm not aware of anyone *adding* Python 3 support, and then removing it as imposing too much maintenance overhead (if using a single source approach, as is now recommended for code that needs to support both Python 2 and Python 3 simultaneously, the ongoing maintenance requirement amounts to testing across multiple Python versions).

 The last metric has now reached the point where Python 3 downloads outnumber Python 2 downloads (54% vs 46%).
 The release of Python 3.4 should lead to